Conformal Mechanics of Planar Curves: Conserved tension and critical points of curvature energies

 \subsection{Reparametrization invariance and $\mathcal{E}_\|=0$}

-Our framework exploits the arc-length parametrization of the curve.
-The price paid is the breaking of manifest reparametrization invariance.
-As we will see, a consequence is that the tangential Euler-Lagrange equation is no longer satisfied identically.
-Its new role is to determine the multiplier $T$ imposing the unitary constraint on the tangent vector, which flags $s$ as arc-length. \\\\ To determine $T,$ let us use the definition of $F_\|$ and $F_\perp$ in Eq.(\ref{eq:Fdef}) to recast Eq.(\ref{Fperppar})(b) in the form
+The variational framework used so far has exploited the arc-length parametrization of the curve.
+There is a price to pay: the breaking of manifest reparametrization invariance. its consequence is that the tangential EL equation is no longer satisfied identically.
+Its role in this parameterization is to determine the multiplier $T$ imposing the unitary constraint on the tangent vector in Eq.(\ref{eq:aux}) which flags $s$ as arc-length. \\\\ To determine $T,$ the definition of $F_\|$ and $F_\perp$ in Eq.(\ref{eq:Fdef}) are used to recast Eq.(\ref{Fperppar})(b) in the form